-There are two types of levels of engagement, participants and active participants.
+There are two types of levels of engagement—participants and active participants.
 A participant will respond to questions being asked in an individual context.
-An active participant will answer questions asked of them, but also feel part of the conversation and be in-tune with the comments of their peers.
+An active participant will answer questions asked of them, but also feel part of the conversation and be in tune with the comments of their peers.

 We want all our students to be active participants in the classroom.
 Building communities in the classroom is key to accomplishing this.
 Teachers build communities to promote collaboration and build relationship that foster a positive and productive working experience.
 The same concept applies to students.

-These games are not just meant for adults.
-Start the year off with team building activities.
-I had my students team -up to see who could build the highest tower out of playdough and straws.
+These games are not just for adults.
+Start the year off with team-building activities.
+I had my students team up to see who could build the highest tower out of Play-Doh and straws.
 The students had fun and learned to work with one another.
 This fosters collaboration at the very beginning.
-Don’t stop after one team building activity.
-Every few weeks incorporate another activity.
+Don’t stop after one team-building activity—every few weeks, incorporate another one.

-Team building will set up students for success when working as partners or in groups.
+Team building will set students up for success when working as partners or in groups.
 Peer learning, cooperative learning, reciprocal learning, whatever you may call it—this is a skill that needs to be developed.

 Students Take the Lead

-Building a community within the classroom, sets the tone and encourages students to be active members of their own learning.
+Building a community within the classroom sets the tone and encourages students to be active members of their own learning.
 There are many ways to strengthen the social ties in the classroom.
 Take time to build relationships with your students and have them build them with each other.
 The benefits for your students will far surpass the one year you have had working with them.